obrhubr/take-it-easy/models/README.md

 ![Comparing loss during training.](../.github/loss.png)

-This one vs. one comparison of all models shows no meaningfull differences between them, but there are some slight variations in mean score.
+This one vs. one comparison of all models shows only slight differences between them, but there are some variations in mean score and the distribution of the scores.

 ![A one-to-one comparison of the different model's histograms](../.github/histograms.png)